Fixel656/Roblox-Emotes-GUI-Script-R6-R15/README.md

 What I planning to add/change:
 - add other color themes and make style more modern
-- saveable settings and position (If I will understand how to save data to the device)
+- saveable settings and position (If I'll learn how to save data to the device)
 - more R6/R15 animations
-- section with Animations for some games specifically.
+- section with Animations for some separate games.
 It will be places with emotes available in these places specifically.
 It will be manually, so it will be a few games.
 I will type available ones in README.
 -Button to delete Gui
--Activating Anims by pressing keys (will also be configurable after I learn how to save files on device) -More
+-Activating Anims by pressing keys (will also be configurable after I learn how to save data on device) -More

-I made this script for myself, so you can change it if you want, Moreover, I am not the original author of the script, But it would be cool if you will credit me as well :)
+I made this script for myself, so it won't be fully suitable for you, especially on section with separate Places. you can change it if you want, Moreover, I am not the original author of the script, But it would be cool if you will credit me as well :)

 Hope you like it!